keanecjy/PeerPrep/README.md

 Note that you will need to have your own instance of Postgres or Redis running locally and also set up the necessary environment variables.
 More instructions is located in indivudal README

 ## Deployment
-For our deployment build, we uses kubernetes to orchestrate our docker images.
+For our deployment build, we used kubernetes to orchestrate our docker images.
 Kubernetes provide support for autoscaling, metrics and pod management.

 We deploy our kubernetes cluster onto AWS EKS.
 For more information refer to the [README](./k8s/README.md) file in `k8s` folder.